 - The Fifth Element opens at an archaeological dig in Egypt in the 1920s.
 The rest of the movie is set in the lavishly-designed hi-tech future.

 - The opening of The Film of the Book Gangs of New York seems to take place in some sort of underground Schizo Tech world, maybe post-apocalypse.
 It isn't clarified even when the gang gets to the door and opens up unto what looks like a frozen wasteland.
 It could be any number of settings or genres; it takes a while before it is clear we are in 19th century New York (and then only because a title card on the screen explicitly tells us so).

-- The Hitchhikers Guide To The Galaxy begins with a catchy number sung by dolphins, although about Earth's impending destruction.
+- The movie The Hitchhiker's Guide to the Galaxy begins with a catchy number sung by dolphins, although about Earth's impending destruction.